lorenzinigiovanni/simple-pdf-generator/README.md

 </html>
 ```

-Then it's finally possible to use the template:
+Then it's finally possible to use the template by calling the `fill()` method in order to generate the PDF:

 ```ts
 import path from 'path';